java/devjava-content/app/pages/learn/01_tutorial/02_new-features/lazy-initialization.md

 }
 ```

 This is perfectly safe and simple.
-But it creates the connection the moment the class is loaded even if your program never ends up needing it.
-For one object that might not matter.
-But if your application has dozens of services all doing this, your startup time grows for no reason.
+But it creates the connection the moment
+the class is loaded, even if your program never ends up needing it.
+The

-In serverless environments (like AWS Lambda) or command-line tools, startup time is everything.
-Every millisecond counts.

----
+startup cost depends not on how many services you have, but on how expensive
+each one is to initialize.
+Opening a database connection, reading a config
+file, or parsing a large resource all take real time and eager
+initialization means you pay that cost upfront, whether or not those
+resources are ever used.

 ## A Slightly Better Old Pattern (But Still Tricky)